Japanese Knotweed (Polygonum cuspidatum)

 In vitro antimicrobial activity vs Borrelia (Lyme rationale)

-Feng 2020 (PMID 32063572) showed Polygonum cuspidatum extract had moderate activity vs persister forms of Borrelia burgdorferi in laboratory cultures.
-Combined with Cryptolepis, Artemisia annua, Scutellaria baicalensis.
-IN VITRO ONLY — no demonstration that oral supplements achieve relevant tissue concentrations in humans, and no RCT showing clinical Lyme benefit.
-Mechanism is interesting but doesn't validate clinical practice.
+Polygonum cuspidatum extract had moderate activity versus persister forms of Borrelia burgdorferi in laboratory cultures (combined with Cryptolepis, Artemisia annua, Scutellaria baicalensis).
+In vitro only — no demonstration that oral supplements achieve relevant tissue concentrations in humans, and no RCT showing clinical Lyme benefit.
+The mechanism is interesting but doesn't validate clinical practice.

 Clinical trials